JeroenRommens/nuage-url-fetcher/README.md

 	python nuage_url_fetcher.py --vsd "10.167.1.60" --enterprise "vns0" --nsg-name "nsg-522-001"

-The login used to access the VSD can be changed in at the top of the script by editing the following fields:
+The login used to access the VSD can be changed at the top of the script by editing the following fields:

 	username = "jmsclient"
 	password = "jmsclient"